The Biggest Film Box Office Disasters of All Time

 While any film that fails to meet box office expectations is often labeled a flop, even today’s big-budget failures can’t compare to some of the biggest financial disasters in the history of film, when adjusted for inflation (all box office numbers courtesy of Film Site).

 You certainly can’t fault Warner Bros. for their ambition with Jupiter Ascending.
 That said, they forgot to make an interesting movie along the way, and paid for it at the box office.
 The film checked in at a hefty $176 million budget, netting just $47 million from domestic audiences.
-When you figure in foreign profits and marketing costs, most estimates peg the losses right around a historically bad $80 million.
+When you figure in foreign profits and marketing costs, most estimates peg the losses somewhere around $90-124 million.

 The story of Sahara’s financial failure is the subject of many detailed reports that outline the complexities of so-called Hollywood accounting.
 There were even some potentially illegal financial transactions between Hollywood and the Moroccan government, where the film was shot.
 But when it comes down to it, Sahara was simply too expensive.

 According to Film Site, Sahara cost upwards of $160 million to produce.
 But unlike many films on this list, Sahara wasn’t necessarily a box office bomb, earning a respectable $119.3 million.
 The problem was that Sahara really had no shot at making its money back, losing approximately $100 million despite earning over $100 million at the box office.

 Next: A failed attempt at building on an actor’s franchise success

 The Lone Ranger (2013)